 What is Forced Pooling?
+Forced pooling

 in North Carolina, gives states the right to compel a non-consenting landowner into a mineral rights lease.
 In most states, this requires that a certain percentage of surrounding land already be leased voluntarily.
 In North Carolina, current law does not specify the percentage of land that must be voluntarily leased in a given area.
 RAFI participated in the Mining and Energy Commission’s Compulsory Pooling Study Group to examine “compulsory pooling” and recommend potential regulations to protect landowners from having their property taken for private gain.